 Foot stepping on a businessman.

-In this specialisation you will get familiar with the nature of violent conflict in the 21st Century.
-Why is violent conflict so pervasive?
-How can we explain the origins and intensity of violent conflicts?
-How can we solve them?
+In this specialisation you will become familiar with the nature of violent conflict in the 21st Century.
+How can we explain the origins and development of violent conflicts?
+What are the effects of international interventions in war?
+What are the conditions for an enduring peace?

 Go to